awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/manual-installation.md

 **Note**
 This feature is available for v2\.5\.3 and later of the [Greengrass nucleus component](greengrass-nucleus-component.md)\.
 AWS IoT Greengrass doesn't currently support this feature on Windows core devices\.

+**To create the thing certificate**

 1. On the core device, initialize a PKCS\#11 token in the HSM, and generate a private key\.
-The private key must be an RSA key with an RSA\-2048 key size, or larger\.
+The private key must be an RSA key with an RSA\-2048 key size \(or larger\) or an ECC key\.
+**Note**  <a name="hardware-security-module-requirements-key-notes"></a>
+To use a hardware security module with ECC keys, you must use [Greengrass nucleus](greengrass-nucleus-component.md) v2\.5\.6 or later\.
+To use a hardware security module and [secret manager](secret-manager-component.md), you must use a hardware security module with RSA keys\.

    Check the documentation for your HSM to learn how to initialize the token and generate the private key\.
 If your HSM supports object IDs, specify an object ID when you generate the private key\.
 Save the slot ID, user PIN, object label, object ID \(if your HSM uses one\) that you specify when you initialize the token and generate the private key\.
 You use these values later when you import the thing certificate to the HSM and configure the AWS IoT Greengrass Core software\.

 1. Create a certificate signing request \(CSR\) from the private key\.
 AWS IoT uses this CSR to create a thing certificate for the private key that you generated in the HSM\.
 For information about how to create a CSR from the private key, see the documentation for your HSM\.
 The CSR is a file, such as `iotdevicekey.csr`\.